Delboy/Fruit-Hunter/TESTING.md

 - Inputting anything other than Y or N informs the user 'You must choose Y or N'.
 - If the user chooses 'Y' they are directed to the login page as intended.
 - If the user chooses 'N' they are directed to the create user page as intended.
+- Any blank space before or after input is ignored.

 ### Create user Page
 - Selecting a username that already exists notifies the user that the name is already taken.